 "You spoke the words of my heart, dear Asr-e Iran," wrote an anonymous poster.
 "Watching these scenes makes children and people in general become heartless and merciless."

 Another poster spoke from experience.
-He thanked Mr Mohammadi for his comments and added: "When I was a young, I saw a public execution and even though the guy was guilty of his crime, I can never forget that terrible scene."'Lesson to others'
+He thanked Mr Mohammadi for his comments and added: "When I was a young, I saw a public execution and even though the guy was guilty of his crime, I can never forget that terrible scene."

 But not everyone supported Mr Mohammadi's stance.
 One had an explanation for the enthusiasm shown by some people.

 "The reason for the enthusiasm is because... this will be a lesson to others."